Erin B Bruce

 About Erin B Bruce

-I am dedicated to creating inclusive and equitable classrooms, whether in person or online.
+As a clinical assistant professor, Erin Bruce is focused on teaching future scientists and health professionals the fundamentals of physiology and pathophysiology.
+While her expertise lies in cardiovascular physiology, she loves to learn and teach every aspect of physiology.
+The human body is fascinating, and she hopes that her students feel the same by the end of her courses.
+Bruce is dedicated to creating inclusive and equitable classrooms, whether in person or online.
 Nurturing diverse perspectives allows us all to create new knowledge in a space empathetic to one another’s lived experiences.
-I intend to support a learning environment that is respectful of diversity, including but not limited to: values, gender, sexuality, disability (seen or unseen), age, socioeconomic status, ethnicity, race, religion, and culture.
-I appreciate any suggestions that may help create or support this initiative.
-I am always open to constructive feedback, whether about a more equitable classroom, or content and instruction style.
+She intends to support a learning environment that is respectful of diversity, including but not limited to: values, gender, sexuality, disability (seen or unseen), age, socioeconomic status, ethnicity, race, religion, and culture.

 Accomplishments